-Objectives: This course introduces hierarchical network communication in a distributed computing environment.
+Objectives: This course introduces the hierarchical network communication in a distributed computing environment.
 The course topics cover the network technologies, architecture and protocols.
 Hence, it prepares the students for programming multi-player games in later semesters.

-CS 270, Advanced C++, Designing Classes 3
+CS 270: Advanced C++, Designing Classes 3

 Objectives: This course presents the Object Oriented Methodologies used in the development of large software projects.
-Combined with the knowledge acquired in the C++ Programming Language [CS 220] course, students will be able to better manage their game projects and produce reusable code and libraries.
+Combined with the knowledge acquired in the C++ Programming Language courses [CS 120/170], students will be able to better manage their Game Software

+Design & Production and produce reusable code and libraries.

-CS 280 Data Structures.
-3 cr.
+CS 280 Data Structures, 3 cr.